-Small earthquake shakes south Seattle
+Small earthquake shakes parts of Puget Sound region

-An earthquake with a 2.78 magnitude rattled parts of Seattle Tuesday afternoon, according to the Pacific Northwest Seismic Network,
+An earthquake with a 2.78 magnitude was reported Tuesday afternoon near White Center, according to the Pacific Northwest Seismic Network,

-The earthquake occurred around 12:47 p.m., about eight miles south of Seattle, near White Center.
+The earthquake occurred around 12:47 p.m., about eight miles south of Seattle.
 It had a depth of about 18 miles.

 The earthquake was reviewed by a seismologist, the seismic network said.
 While some may have felt the shaking, no damage is expected.